by Brittany Hall-Scharf

 Recycle your monofilament.
 Throughout the Adventure Coast, you will find monofilament recycling tubes conveniently placed at favorite fishing spots and boat ramps.
 These tubes are emptied regularly by citizen-scientists and the monofilament recycled to make other plastic products.

 Be aware of waterways, speed zones, and shallow areas.
 Manatees feed on the seagrass in shallow areas and are quite buoyant.
 Although they are capable of short bursts of speed, manatees swim an average of three to five miles per hour making it difficult for them to escape boaters.

 Give manatees space.
 Even though manatees might seem friendly, petting or harassing them is illegal because it can change their behavior.
 Manatees are listed as a threatened species and are legally protected.

 Always report injured, orphaned, entangled, or distressed manatees.
 FWC has a 24-hour rescue hotline: 888-404-FWCC.
 Scientists and volunteers can often successfully rescue and release these gentle animals back into deeper waters.

 Author: Brittany Hall-Scharf

-Brittany Hall-Scharf is Hernando County’s new Florida Sea Grant Agent with the UF/IFAS Extension Office.
-Within her new role, Hall-Scharf will be working on many coastal and marine programs to address issues related to fisheries, coastal habitats, water quality and sustainable economic resource activities.
+Brittany Hall-Scharf is Hernando County’s Florida Sea Grant Agent with the UF/IFAS Extension Office.
+Within her new role, Hall-Scharf works on many coastal and marine programs to address issues related to fisheries, coastal habitats, water quality and sustainable economic resource activities.
 Hall-Scharf was a former fisheries biologist for the Fish and Wildlife Conservation Commission’s Fish and Wildlife Research Institute and an adjunct professor for the University of Tampa.
 She holds a Bachelor of Science in Biological Science from Florida State University, a Marine Science Certificate from Florida State University and a Master of Science in Biological Oceanography from the University of South Florida.